 Topographic maps show information about the shape of the land: both natural features and purpose-built structures.
-They can be used to obtain precise measurements (within map scale limits) of distance, direction, area and quantity.
+They can be used to obtain measurements (within map scale limits) of distance, direction, area and quantity.
 Depending on the map scale, some features are symbolised to provide additional information.

 QTopo: online topographic maps